digiparser/digiparser-website/content/blog/what-is-document-processing-the-ultimate-beginner-s-guide.md

 ### **How Long Does It Take to Implement an Intelligent Document Processing Solution?**

 Implementation time can vary based on the complexity of your needs and the solution chosen.
-With tools like DigiParser, deployment can be quick due to user-friendly interfaces and integration capabilities, often taking just a few weeks.
+With tools like DigiParser, deployment can be quick due to user-friendly interfaces and integration capabilities, often taking just a few days.
 [Learn about our implementation process](https://www.digiparser.com/implementation).

 ---